PocketMine/Documentation/source/config.rst

 boolean  false
 =======  =========

 RCON is a protocol to allow remote access to the server console.
-It'll listen y default on the same port as the server, but using TCP.
+It'll listen by default on the same port as the server, but using TCP.
 You can also set the `rcon.port`, `rcon.threads` and `rcon.clients-per-thread` properties, but you'll have to manually add them.

 rcon.password
 +++++++++++++